natcap/natural-capital-footprint-impact/README.md

 ## Installation

-{SW: Provide more information on needing to have git, conda etc installed.}
+{???
+Provide more information on needing to have git, conda etc installed. ???}

 ```
 git clone https://github.com/natcap/natural-capital-footprint-impact.git